-You can scan your network or check the computers list on your router (probably your Internet box).
+If you have a monitor, the IP address is mentioned just before the login prompt.
+Another option is to scan your network or check the computer list on your router (probably your Internet box).

-If you don’t know how, check this tutorial on how to find your Pi IP address.
+Check this tutorial on how to find your Pi IP address for more guidance.

-- Once you find it, you can connect with an SSH client (SSH is enabled by default).
+- Once you know the IP address, you can connect with any SSH client.

 DietPi configuration wizard

-Once logged in, a wizard shows up to help you with the configuration process.
+Once connected (directly or via SSH), DietPi will start a few preparation steps for you and a wizard shows up to help you with the configuration process.

-- Then, it will ask you a few questions for the basic steps:
+- It will ask you a few questions for the basic steps:

-- Disable the serial console if not needed (probably the case).
+- Disable the serial console if not needed (probably yes).

 - Then you get a complete wizard to configure the system and install new software directly from here: